One of the best Dallas and Addison Steak Restaurants

 “Chef Gorji won back-to-back statewide Texas Steak Cook-Offs a decade ago, and although he has retired from cook-offs, the judges could wander into his restaurant tomorrow and hand him another medal.”

-Canary By Gorji specializes in upscale Mediterranean cuisine and Eater Dallas says it has been the best Addison restaurant for over a decade.
-Along with being one of the best steak restaurants it also has several other distinctions.
-It has been Dallas’ only no-tipping restaurant for about a year now.
+Gorji specializes in steak in Addison and upscale Mediterranean cuisine.
+Eater Dallas says it has been the best Addison restaurant for over a decade.
+It has been Dallas’ only no-tipping restaurant since 2016.
 In keeping with wanting to provide their guests with the best dining experience, they have no distracting televisions and do not seat young children.
 They also don’t double seat.
 They don’t rush you out the door to seat another guest at your table.

-Specializing in fine dining in Dallas and Addison, TX, Canary’s menu includes dishes such as Pulled Rabbit Paella, Eggplant stuffed with Gorgonzola, Roasted Garlic and Feta and Lamb Tongue Crostini.
+Specializing in fine dining in Dallas and Addison, TX, Gorji’s menu includes dishes such as Pulled Rabbit Paella, Eggplant stuffed with Gorgonzola, Roasted Garlic and Feta and Lamb Tongue Crostini.
 The Lamb Tongue Crostini also made Dallas Observers 100 best dishes list coming in at #5.
-The Observer says “the lamb tongue crostini is turning heads at Canary, where chef-owner Mansour Gorji tops the meaty delicacy with very finely diced tomatoes, long slices of tart, Israeli-style pickles and a veritable blizzard of sumac…”
+The Observer says “the lamb tongue crostini is turning heads, where chef-owner Gorji tops the meaty delicacy with very finely diced tomatoes, long slices of tart, Israeli-style pickles and a veritable blizzard of sumac…”

 Butter Fried Fresh Anchovies, Poached Trout with Yogurt and Elephant Garlic and a gourmet version of Catfish are creative seafood dishes.
 The fine dining restaurant also offers weekly Prix Fixe menus offering seasonal and other items not on the regular menu.
 They have included Grilled Quail Legs, Duck Breast with Plums and Smoked Wild Caught Salmon Salad to name a few.

-Keeping It Simple—The Secret To The Best Steak In Dallas
+Keeping It Simple—The Secret To One of The Best Steaks In Dallas

 Dallas Observer Review Excerpt: